 Field-hunting tip

-Look in manganiferous hydrothermal veins in sedimentary deposits country — that is the host setting where gaudefroyite typically forms.
+Look in manganiferous hydrothermal veins in sedimentary deposits country, the host setting where gaudefroyite typically forms.
 If you start seeing calcite, andradite, baryte in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, sometimes in radiating clusters habit, so train your eye for that shape before scanning the outcrop.